westonio/spill_the_tea/README.md

     **Status Code:** 400 :bad_request

     The subscription has not been updated as an invalid status enums (integer) was used.
 Only the values 0 (active) and 1 (canceled) are allowed.
-The response contains the detailed error message.
+The response contains a detailed error message.
   </details>
   <br/><br/><br/>
 </details>